marnedo/ppgcourse2024/docker.instructions.md

 If your container is already running you can re-connect to it again with the previous command (docker exec ...) at any time.

 > [!NOTE]
-> Note: there are other ways of re-attaching to your container when it's already running, this is just one of them (probably the simpler one)
+> There are other ways of re-attaching to your container when it's already running, this is just one of them (probably the simpler one)

 ---